medic/cht-docs/content/en/apps/guides/debugging/obtaining-logs.md

 ### On a laptop or desktop

 To check if there are relevant logs open up the developer console in your browser.
-The shortcut is probably COMMAND+ALT+I on MacOS, or CTRL+ALT+I on Linux and Windows.
+The shortcut is probably COMMAND+OPTION+I on MacOS, or CTRL+SHIFT+I on Linux and Windows.
 Click the console tab and copy out any errors or logging that you think is relevant.

 ### On a phone